MadathaGanesh/Java_Basics/README.md

 These are the basic topics and programs done in Java programming language.

-This GitHub repo helps beginners to get a solid foundation in Java
+This GitHub repo helps beginners get a solid foundation in Java

+The topics include:
+-> Basic datatypes
+-> Control Flow Statements
+-> Looping statements
+-> Oops concepts
+-> Arrays and ArrayList